python/peps/peps/pep-0639/appendix-license-survey.rst

-  metadata directory, clobbering files with the same name, and dumps license files directly into the top-level ``.dist-info`` directory, but there is a `desire to resolve both these issues <setuptoolsfiles_>`__, contingent on this PEP being accepted.
+  metadata directory, clobbering files with the same name, and dumps license files directly into the top-level ``.dist-info`` directory, but there is a `desire to resolve both these issues <setuptoolsfiles_>`__, contingent on PEP 639 being accepted.

 - Both tools also support an older, singular ``license_file`` parameter that allows specifying only one license file to add to the distribution, which has been deprecated for some time but still sees `some use <pipsetup_>`__.

-- Following the publication of an earlier draft of this PEP, Setuptools `added support <setuptoolspep639_>`__ for ``License-File`` in distribution metadata as described in this specification.
+- Following the publication of an earlier draft of PEP 639, Setuptools `added support <setuptoolspep639_>`__ for ``License-File`` in distribution metadata as described in this specification.
 This allows other tools consuming the resulting metadata to unambiguously locate the license file(s)